OtterTheBear/cppcalc/README.md

     $ ./main pow 8 8
     The result is 16777216
 ```
-As of v1.5 cmdcppcalc supports adding, multiplying, powering, and
+As of v1.6 cmdcppcalc supports adding, multiplying, powering, tetrating,
-tetrating, but doesn't support floating-point values as inputs.
+subtaraction, and division, but doesn't support floating-point values as inputs.
 The list of operations is below.

 add - addition
 mul - multiplication
 pow - powering
 trt - tetrating
+sub - subtraction
+div - division

 ## Reading this file